vendorude/naturedots_proj/README.md

 A brief description of how this project made and how to use

+Install the required packages using this command : pip install earthengine-api geopandas matplotlib

 1 .
 Initialize Earth Engine: Ensure you have authenticated with GEE using ee.Initialize().

 2 .
 Load GeoJSON: Function to load GeoJSON file.